Maxital/EmpyrionScripting-Evolved/README.md

 ﻿# EmpyrionScripting-Evolved

+**About This Project:**

+EmpyrionScripting-Evolved is an hobby-driven further development and testing version.

+At this moment, updates to this will be spars, as i do this in my spare time.

 **License Information:**

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.